rkillickdev/spelling-bee-scramble/README.md

 ___

-**7.**  A problem I encountered while testing during the build was that somtimes the scrambled word would infact be the correct spelling.
+**7.**  A problem I encountered while testing during the build was that somtimes the scrambled word would in fact be the correct spelling.
 To prevent this happening I modified the generateWord function and added the following line of code:

 ```js